-When you exclude Chase’s credit cards that are offered in partnership with major airline and hotel brands (like those from Marriott and United) there are only three basic card products from Chase: Slate, Freedom, and Sapphire.
-The latter of which is high-end card for travel rewards and if you want to learn more about it, here’s our Chase Sapphire review.
+When you exclude Chase’s credit cards that are offered in partnership with major airline and hotel brands (like those from Marriott and United) there are only three basic card products from Chase: Slate, Freedom, and Sapphire Preferred.
+The latter of which is high-end travel rewards card and if you would like to learn more about it, here’s our Chase Sapphire Preferred card review.

-But if you don’t want a high-end travel card, that leaves you with either the Chase Freedom or the Slate as the primary options from Chase.
+However, if you’re not interested in a premium travel rewards card that leaves either the Chase Freedom or the Slate as the primary options from Chase.
 How do these cards compare?
 What are their strengths and weaknesses?

 Annual Fee: None

 Credit Requirements: Previously this card was marketed as being for “average credit” but now it’s labeled as being for “good to excellent credit.”
 It also used to have a somewhat novel verticle card design, but that was recently replaced with a new more traditional design.
 As with all credit cards and issuers, this doesn’t really tell you much.
 Based on forum feedback, however, people with FICO credit scores in the high 600′s have been approved for Slate, so it would appear that the minimum is somewhere around that range.
 It seems to be easier to get approved for than Freedom since Slate doesn’t involve a reward component (and therefore is probably Chase’s most attainable card).

-Noteworthy Benefits: The reason Slate doesn’t offer and cash back, points or miles rewards is because the Slate card is geared towards people who carry balances, which is good because rewards can tempt a person into spending more than they should and paying the higher interest on balances that reward cards typically charge wipes out any reward benefits.
+Noteworthy Benefits: The reason Slate doesn’t offer and cash back, points or miles rewards is because the card is specifically designed for those who consistently carry balances.
+This is actually a good thing, as rewards can tempt a person into spending more than they should and paying the higher interest on balances that reward cards typically charge wipes out any reward benefits.
 Slate also offers a feature called Blueprint, which is a very useful tool for managing outstanding balances:

 - You can set up a payment plan for how rapidly you want to pay off down your account balance.